NVIDIA/spark-rapids-tools/user_tools/docs/tools_e2e_tests.md

 ├── features                        # Contains test scenarios and environment setup.
 │  ├── environment.py               # Setup and teardown procedures for the tests.
 │  ├── steps                        # Step definitions for the tests.
-│  └── test_cases.feature           # Feature file defining test scenarios.
+│  └── *.feature                    # Feature files defining test scenarios.
 └── resources                       # Resources used in the tests.
     ├── event_logs
     └── scripts                     # Scripts used in the tests.